scalableminds/wknml/docs/wknml.md

 generate_graph(nml: NML) -> Tuple[Dict[str, List[nx.Graph]], Dict[Text, any]]
 ```

-A utility to convert wK NML object into a [NetworkX graph object](https://networkx.org/).
+A utility to convert a wK NML object into a [NetworkX graph object](https://networkx.org/).
 Skeletons/Trees are grouped by the provided groups in the NML file.

 **Arguments**: